Confusingboat/ros-uefi/README.md

 # ROS UEFI
-## Scripts for installing and upgrading Rancher OS on a UEFI system
+### Scripts for installing and upgrading Rancher OS on a UEFI system
-Installation was tested with Rancher OS 1.5.4 and upgrading was tested with Rancher OS 1.5.5
+Installation was tested with Rancher OS 1.5.4 and upgrading was tested with Rancher OS 1.5.5.
+All scripts were tested against an Odroid H2 SBC with an NVMe M.2 drive as the installation target.
 <br />

-## `> make-uefi.sh`
+### `> make-uefi.sh`

-### This script prepares the directories and files necessary to create a UEFI-bootable USB installer for Rancher OS.
+#### This script prepares the directories and files necessary to create a UEFI-bootable USB installer for Rancher OS.

 **1. Set** (optional)